-If a successor corporation does not so assume or substitute a substantially equivalent award for any outstanding award (or a portion of such award), then such award (or its applicable portion) will fully vest, all restrictions on such award (or its applicable portion) will lapse, all performance goals or other vesting criteria applicable to such award (or its applicable portion) will be deemed achieved at 100% of target levels and such award (or its applicable portion) will be deemed achieved at 100% of target levels and such award (or its applicable portion) will be deemed achieved at 100% of target levels and such award (or its applicable portion) will be deemed achieved at 100% of target levels and such award (or its applicable portion) will be deemed achieved at 100% of target levels and such award (or its applicable portion) will be deemed achieved at 100% of target levels and such award (or its applicable portion) will be deemed achieved at 100% of target levels and such award (or its applicable portion) will be determined under the applicable award agreement or other written agreement with the participant authorized by the administrator.
-The award (or its applicable portion) will terminate upon the expiration of the specified period of time.
-If an option or stock appreciation right will be exercisable for a period of time determined by the administrator in its sole discretion and the option or stock appreciation right will terminate upon the expiration of such period.
+If a successor corporation does not so assume or substitute a substantially equivalent award for any outstanding award (or a portion of such award), then such award (or its applicable portion) will fully vest, all restrictions on such award (or its applicable portion) will lapse, all performance goals or other vesting criteria applicable to such award (or its applicable portion) will be deemed achieved at 100% of target levels and such award (or its applicable portion) will be deemed achieved at 100% of target levels and such award (or its applicable portion) will be deemed achieved at 100% of target levels and such award (or its applicable portion) will be deemed achieved at 100% of target levels and such award (or its applicable portion) will be applicable award agreement or other written agreement with the participant authorized by the administrator.
+The award (or its applicable portion) will then terminate upon the expiration of the specified period of time.
+If an option or stock appreciation right will be exercisable for a period of time determined by the administrator in its sole discretion and the option or stock appreciation right will be exercisable for a period.